Black History Itinerary

 UNPACK YOUR BAGS

-We like to say that we “welcome everyone with a smile and a sit down and stay awhile!”
+We like to say that we “welcome everyone with a smile, so sit down and stay awhile!”
 You’ll quickly see that making Mobile your home away from home is easy at a variety of our local hotels!

 GO ON A TOUR

-Secrets, stories, history, and culture are all around, you just have to know where to look and who to ask!
-The Dora Franklin Finley African-American Heritage Trail shares Mobile’s Black history and the countless contributions Black Mobilians have made throughout the city’s 300-year lifetime.
-Reflect on Mobile’s role in slavery and the Civil War while celebrating the resilience and success of Mobile’s Black entrepreneurs, athletes, and civic leaders.
+Secrets, stories, history and culture are all around, you just have to know where to look and who to ask!
+The Dora Franklin Finley African-American Heritage Trail shares Mobile’s Black history and the countless contributions Black Mobilians have made throughout the city’s nearly 325-year lifetime.
+Reflect on Mobile’s role in slavery and the Civil War while celebrating the resilience and success of Mobile’s Black entrepreneurs, athletes and civic leaders.

 A SOULFUL TASTE